lulalala/settei/README.md

 * generators for other frameworks
 * loader or its plugins
 * plugin for `Settei::Base`
-* explore deep merge hash so development.yml can combine with default.yml.
+* explore deep merge hash so development.yml can combine with default.yml
-* make loader configurable so it is easy to add and mix functionality.
+* make loader configurable so it is easy to add and mix functionality
 * rake task for heroku setup